The Pharmacist's Guide to Initial Resuscitation for Sepsis & Septic Shock

 Ah, my favorite part :).
 Again, this all comes back to the pathophysiology of sepsis.
 Bacteria in the blood → cytokine & nitric oxide release → vasodilation & capillary leakage → hypotension → tissue hypoperfusion → death.
 You got it?
 Ok, good.

 So, when do we start vasopressors?
-ONLY if the patient remains hypotensive during or after fluid resuscitation to maintain a MAP ≥ 65 mmHg.
+ONLY if the patient remains hypotensive during or after fluid resuscitation to maintain a MAP ≥ 65 mmHg (take a look below regarding MAP nuance updates).
 Why do we aim for a MAP greater than 65 mmHg?

 It’s not random.
 The most important organ in the body is the brain (you can argue with me though).
 So a MAP of 65 mmHg is the minimum vascular pressure that is needed to continue to perfuse the brain.
 Anything less than that leads to brain hypoxia and death.
 So now you know why we aim for this seemingly arbitrary number.